 Award winners whose work is featured in Showcase

-Christie Aschwanden is the lead science writer at FiveThirtyEight.
+Christie Aschwanden is a Colorado-based freelance writer and author of the bestselling Good to Go: What the Athlete in All of Us Can Learn from the Strange Science of Recovery.
 Her work also appears in the Washington Post, the New York Times, Discover, Smithsonian, Mother Jones, Popular Science, and O, the Oprah Magazine.
-She is also a member of the CASW board.
+She is a member of the CASW board.
 Aschwanden has received journalism fellowships from the Santa Fe Institute, the Carter Center, and the Pulitzer Center for Crisis Reporting.
 She was a National Magazine Award finalist in 2011, and her work has been honored by the Society of Professional Journalists, National Institute for Health Care Management, NASW and the American Society of Journalists and Authors.
 Her story “The Real Scandal: Science Denialism at Susan G. Komen for the Cure®” (featured on Showcase) won the National Association of Science Writers’ Science in Society Award in 2013.
 She tweets @CragCrest.

 Natalia Bronshtein, interactives editor, creates data-driven stories for STAT, helping to turn complex information into visualizations that tease out hidden patterns and connections.
 After earning a doctorate in economics, Natalia conducted postdoctoral research at Brandeis University as a Fulbright Scholar, was a professor at two universities in Russia, and worked at Euromonitor International, a consulting company, where she covered health care and pharmaceuticals, among other industries.
 Her visualizations have been featured in The Best American Infographics 2016, The Atlantic, The Washington Post, Forbes, Vox, and elsewhere.
 One visualization for the story “Failure to Report” (featured on Showcase) won a AAAS Kavli award in 2016.
 Follow her on Twitter @ininteraction.